Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 We're not going to claim that your birth date determines your wanderlust.
 But 4,000 years of astrological tradition have built a vivid, layered archetype around this sign, and it shows up everywhere from literature to psychology to the way people choose jewellery.
 Whether you genuinely believe Jupiter's position at your birth shaped your personality or you just think a centaur archer is an objectively cool symbol, there's a lot here worth exploring.

 This is the complete picture.
-The myth, the personality, the stones, the jewellery, and the honest truth about what it means to be born under the sign of the archer.
+The myth, the personality, the stones, and what Sagittarius means when you translate it into something you can wear.

 Are you a true Sagittarius?